-Unfortunately she displays a complete lack of academic intellect in tying these themes together.
+Unfortunately Katherine displays a complete lack of academic intellect in tying these themes together.
 For example, what does the uncanny have to do with contemporary beauty plights in this context?
 It’s like she’s been playing games of word association.
 Anyone can list a number of vaguely related themes, but as student in an academic institution I expect to see evidence of cogent thinking as means to produce engaging artwork, not research for research’s sake and art for art’s sake.

 A student listing everything she has ever looked at – just in case – does not help the spectator.
 These ideas should be distilled into an insightful, concise artist statement that facilitates a greater understanding of an artwork.

-In addition to this she throws in a citation at the end of the first sentence which should make any academic worth their salt cringe with disgust as there is no accompanying reference.
-Without a proper reference, and taken completely out of context the student has cleverly managed to paraphrase Luna in such a way that one might think that this is actually written about her work.
+In addition to this Katherine throws in a citation at the end of the first sentence which should make any academic worth their salt cringe with disgust as there is no accompanying reference.
+Without a proper reference, and taken completely out of context the student has cleverly managed to paraphrase Luna in such a way that one might think that this is actually written about her own work.
 That’s not the case at all though, because as we can see, whatever it was that Luna was writing about was written in 2004.

 This just further highlights her lack of academic sensibility and makes her look like she’s playing at being an academic, acting how she thinks she ought to.

 She saves the best for last however… “May the artefacts entice you, may the plinths influence you and may the conclusions be your own.”
+(Katherine Fiona Jones, 2014)

 What kind of call to action is this?
 It’s a really cack-handed attempt at enchanting the spectator before they have experienced the work.
 As I understand it a plinth is a stand, podium, or base, which in an exhibition setting one might expect to be supporting a work of art.
 Either she doesn’t know what a plinth is or she thinks that she has created some rather spectacular plinths that are works of art in their own right.
 Having seen her exhibition work I can reliably inform you that Katherine’s plinths are completely unremarkable and definitely not influential.

-Her exhibition work also makes it very clear that she doesn’t understand what a visual metaphor is.
+Katherine Fiona Jones’ exhibition work also makes it very clear that she doesn’t understand what a visual metaphor is.
 She references ‘crows feet’ in her statement which also appear in the show, literally not metaphorically.
 One of the objects on display is made up of dried crow’s feet.
 Really?
 I would even expect first year degree students to grasp visual metaphors!